PalladioSimulator/Palladio-ReverseEngineering-SoMoX-SEFF/README.md

 # Abbildung von Java-Methoden und –Aufrufen in einer Art Aktivitätsdiagramm

-A fluid interface for easy and programmatic creation of PCM model instances.

-If you are familiar with the background of PCM and fluent interfaces, jump directly to [Motivation](#motivation) or [How to use the Fluent API Model Generator](#how-to-use-the-fluent-api-model-generator).
+If you are familiar with the background of PCM and fluent interfaces, jump directly to [Motivation](#motivation).

-## Background
+## Introduction

+This project is based on the Palladio Component Model, which is a modelling concept developed at the software quality and design institute of KIT.

+Was ist PCM?
+Was ist ein SEFF?
+Was ist ein RDSEFF?
+(Eine Art Aktivitätsdiagramm)
+Motivation für unser Projekt (Reverse Engineering) -> Vom Code zum Model für Analyse, Refactoring, Featureimplementierung, Wartung

+Was haben wir in unserem Projekt gemacht?
+(MoDisCoo zu JDT, zunächst normale Konstruktoren danach Fluent API, Was ist die Fluent API, )

+Wie kann man unser Projekt aufsetzen?
+(Getting started etc.)

+Was sind und waren Probleme in unserer Implementierung?   s Was sind die Limitierungen in unserem  Projekt?
+(Was haben wir gemacht und was haben wir für zukünftige Arbeiten offen gelassen)?

 ### Palladio Component Model (PCM)
 Palladio is a software architecture simulation approach which analyses your software at the model level for performance bottlenecks, scalability issues, reliability threats, and allows for a subsequent optimization.